styltsars96/H2020-PHYSICS-App-Ontology/README.md

 This overall class structure is the core of the PHYSICS Application ontology, and is meant to be able to describe the overall characteristics and structure of an application.
 It is also the skeleton upon which different properties are based, in order to be able to create descriptions that can be processed by the combination of OWL reasoning, custom rules reasoning, and further AI-based decision-making and optimization processes of the PHYSICS platform, so as to make optimal placements and deployments on the continuum.

-The current version of **the complete PHYSICS ontology can be viewed and explored, as a visual graph, via web browser, [through here][webvowl-showcase]**!
+The current version of **the complete PHYSICS ontology can be viewed and explored, as a visual graph, via web browser, [through here][webvowl-showcase]** or [here][webvowl-showcase-2]!
 Following is a preview of the ontology, as viewed through WebVOWL:

 ![webvowl-example](figures/webvowl.png)

 The extensions of the ontology provide connections between the Core Ontology Classes and other related domains, in order to enable the matching of an Application with the Resources it can or will be deployed on, through reasoning and optimization processes.

+*Note 1: The ontology is made so that different subsets of terms and relationships are used for different operations.*

+*Note 2: It is expected that this ontology will be combined with / connected to a specialized resource description ontology, from the same project.*

 ## External Ontologies included